Nardo758/The-League/docs/adr/0004-ai-integration-policy.md

 ## Decision
 Implement AI features with the following safeguards:

+### AI Provider
+We use **Anthropic Claude** (claude-sonnet-4-5) via Replit AI Integrations.
+This provides:
+- No separate API key required
+- Charges billed to Replit credits
+- Managed infrastructure

 ### Data Policy
 1. **Minimal Data Principle**: Only send data necessary for the specific AI task